hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 1. Verify that expense accounts have the same currency as the integrated bank accounts.
 1. Verify that integration with BANK1 and/or BANK2 cannot be added if the currency is not relevant to the application.
 1. Verify that integration of the same expense account with BANK1 and BANK2 simultaneously is not possible, even if the currencies are the same (USD, EUR, or BYN).

+# T11.
+Adding expense records to the account integrated with a bank account

 1. Verify that expense records are created for transactions with negative amounts.
-1. Verify that income records from a bank account are not included in the application.
+4. Verify that income records from a bank account are not included in the application.
-1. Verify that expense records are created starting from the day of adding the bank integration.
+5. Verify that expense records are created starting from the day of adding the bank integration.
-1. Verify that expense records are created daily at 01:00 for transactions from the previous day. /Question below/
+6. Verify that expense records are created daily at 01:00 for transactions from the previous day. /Question below/
-1. Verify that subcategories are automatically and correctly added for expense records from a bank integration.
+7. Verify that subcategories are automatically and correctly added for expense records from a bank integration.
-1. Verify that subcategories are correctly integrated with previously created subcategories before integrating with the bank account.
+8. Verify that subcategories are correctly integrated with previously created subcategories before integrating with the bank account.
-1. Verify that the time of creating expense records meets the requirements. /Question below/
+9. Verify that the time of creating expense records meets the requirements. /Question below/
-1. Verify that all bank integrations are visible on the Bank integrations page. /Not included in requirements/
+10. Verify that the amount -1 000 000 000 000 for each currency can be added as a bank expense record.
+13. Verify that the amount -1 000 000 000 001 for each currency cannot be added as a bank expense record.
+14. Verify date&time for the transactions received from the bank.

+# T12.
+Updating expense records in the account integrated with a bank

 1. Verify that a category can be edited for bank expense records. /Not included in requirements/
 1. Verify that a subcategory can be edited for bank expense records.
+2. Verify the application's behavior on the boundary values of name fields of category and subcategory (0, 1, 50, 51 characters) in the process of editing.
-1. Verify that amount can be edited for bank expense records.
+3. Verify that amount can be edited for bank expense records.
-1. Verify that date&time can be edited for bank expense records.
+4. Verify that date&time can be edited for bank expense records.
-1. Verify that note can be edited for bank expense records.
+5. Verify that note can be edited for bank expense records.
-1. Verify that the total amount of expenses is correct.
+6. Verify that the total amount of expenses is correct.
-1. Verify that an expense account can be changed in the bank integration, and all existing transactions will be linked to the latest selected account.
-1. Verify that an expense account cannot be changed in the bank integration if it is not in the relevant currency with the application.
+7. Verify that it's impossible to change account for the bank expense record (transaction).

+# T13.
+Deleting expense records from the account integrated with a bank

 1. Verify that an expense record added through integration can be deleted.
-1. Verify that it's impossible to change account for the individual bank expense record (transaction).
-1. Verify that the amount -1 000 000 000 000 for each currency can be added as a bank expense record.
-1. Verify that the amount -1 000 000 000 001 for each currency cannot be added as a bank expense record.
-1. Verify date&time for the transactions received from the bank.
+1. Verify that selected expense records can be deleted. /Not included in requirements/
+2. Verify that all expense records can be deleted. /Not included in requirements/

 Notes: